Information For You!

 New Promise Students: You’re invited to attend one of our upcoming online kickoff sessions, where you will learn more about why the De Anza College Promise is the best Promise program around.

 We'll tell you about additional benefits, including special activities for Promise students and access to dedicated Promise counselors who can help you plan and succeed in your studies at De Anza.
-Plus, we’ll explain a few important things to know about maintaining your eligibility by taking at least 12 units each quarter.
+Plus, we’ll explain a few important things to know about maintaining your eligibility for the Promise program.

 You only need to attend one, but each session has limited capacity – so please click the yellow button here to register for the session of your choice.